 Kevin Lister, Aimee Price and Gerald Lopez (left to right) are the founding members of MAEBL.
 They painstakingly coordinate MAEBL from campaigning to programming to sponsorships.

-The Meeting for Advanced Electron Beam Lithography, formerly Mid-Atlantic Electron Beam Lithography, was conceived in 2016 during the Electron, Ion and Photon Beam Technology and Nanofabrication (EIPBN) conference in Pittsburgh, PA.
-MAEBL's mission is to connect active novice to experienced EBL tool owners and users to exchange practical and directly applicable knowledge.
-As a small and geographically dispersed and vendor segmented community, the meeting provides an intimate space to so its members can openly discuss topics devoid of conference formality and EBL hardware vendors/exhibitors.
+The Meeting for Advanced Electron Beam Lithography (MAEBL), formerly Mid-Atlantic Electron Beam Lithography, was conceived between a group of e-beamers at the 2016 International Conference on Electron, Ion and Photon Beam Technology and Nanofabrication (EIPBN) in Pittsburgh, PA.
+MAEBL's mission is to connect active novice to experienced electron beam lithography (EBL) tool owners and users to exchange practical and directly applicable knowledge in the field of EBL devoid of conference formality.
+As a small and geographically dispersed and notably vendor segmented community, the meeting provides an intimate space to allow its members to openly discuss topics devoid of conference formality and EBL hardware vendors/exhibitors.